iMSquared/def-oricorn/README.md

-# OriCORN
+# DEFCORN

-This is an official code for OriCORN(submitted to IJRR).
+This is an official code for DEFCORN(submitted to IJRR).

 ## Environment setup instruction
 ```bash